Find free Utah criminal records in every UT county through official channels today.

 For sexual convictions, another way to get useful information is to perform a search with the U.S. Department of Justice (DOJ) National Sex Offender website.19

-Here you can find sex offenders by searching by either their name or location.
-These are both options to find this information for free, although neither of them are specifically designed for probation or parole searches.
+Here, you can find sex offenders by searching by either their name or location.
+These are both options to find this information for free, although neither of them is specifically designed for probation or parole searches.

-How To Seal and/or Expunge a Criminal Records in Utah
+How To Seal or Expunge Criminal Records in Utah

 In Utah, an expungement seals (or restricts) access to a particular criminal record.20 Once the expungement is finalized, it is removed from all records except for an expungement file with restricted access.
 This means it cannot be found on a background check.